Romanian architecture: Moorish

 A key style of the 1930s was the Moorish (stilul Maur), aka Moorish-Florentine (stilul mauro-florentin) or Mediterranean Picturesque (stilul pitoresc mediteranean), which eclectically uses Romanesque, Gothic and Renaissance elements in civic architecture, with a Mediterranean vibe.
 It is also defined by big plane surfaces on the facades, with coarser or finer calcio-vecchio plaster textures.
 These abrasive plaster facades have proven over time to be durable.
 Another characteristic is simplicity, its ornamentation usually standing in window frames, doors and columns.
 Pantile was used for roofs and window cornices, both for decorative and practical reasons.
 These covering tiles are an important feature that gives buildings a Mediterranean air.
 Another important element of the style were loggias, with slender columns and simple of ogive arches.
 Wooden pergolas sometimes appeared, being usually added only for decorative reasons.
 Houses tend to have small ogive or arch windows and big rooms, giving them a mystical and mysterious vibe.
 Exteriors can look like fortresses or small castles.
-They also have big monumental fireplaces, similar with the ones in Hogwarts from the Harry Potter series.
+They also have big monumental fireplaces, similar to the ones in Hogwarts from the Harry Potter series.
 Interiors usually had Renaissance or Louis XIII style furniture which matches with the style of the home.
 Most Moorish buildings are urban villas, apartment buildings being somewhat rare.

 The style is a local version of Spanish Colonial Revival and Mediterranean Revival architecture, popular in the first half of the 20th century in Coastal California and Florida.
 However, its origins and rise in Romania are not clear.
 One source could be Regionalist architecture of Mediterranean Europe.
 In Istoria Civilizației Românești: Perioada Interbelică (1918-1940) (The History of the Romanian Civilization: The Interwar Period (1918-1940)), the historian Ioan Scurtu stated that between the two World Wars, many Romanians came to the French Riviera.
 These vacations to the Mediterranean seaside (including the Greek one) may have contributed to the rise of the Mediterranean style in Romania.
 Another country which could have influenced architects who designed Moorish buildings is Italy.
 The cloister of the Monreale Cathedral in Monreale, Sicily, visited and drawn multiple times by Romanian architect George Simotta, is similar stilistically with 1930s Moorish architecture.
 Another origin of the style may have been Balchik, a Black Sea coastal town and seaside resort in the Southern Dobruja area of present-day northeastern Bulgaria.
 During the interwar period, it was part of Romania, and queen Marie of Romania started in 1925 the construction of a small summer palace.
 Later, writers like Jean Bart and Ion Pillat had residences in this area.
 Female architect Henrieta Delavrancea designed 20 villas here, in a style known as the "new Balchik" style.